R-tooR/stock-statistics/README.md

 # stock-statistics

 Project, that allows to asynchronously upload data to calculate some statistics on.

-## Running application
-Application is using Java 21
+Application is using Java 21 and Spring WebFlux.

+## Build and run application
+It is possible to fetch built container.

+`docker pull rtoor12/stock_stats:latest`
+`docker run -p 8080:8080 stocks_stats`

 ### Baremetal